MatthewReid854/reliability/docs/Equations of supported distributions.rst

 Gumbel Distribution
 ====================

-.. note:: The Gumbel Distribution will be available in version 0.5.4 which is currently unreleased.

 :math:`\mu` = location parameter :math:`( -\infty < \mu < \infty )`

 :math:`\sigma` = scale parameter :math:`( \sigma > 0 )`